Support for Youth Returning From Incarceration

 What Child Welfare Leaders Need to Know About Medicaid

 Many young people in correctional institutions and other residential settings experience gaps in health care, including gaps in behavioral health care.
-Youth in correctional institutions who have also spent time in foster care may have unmet health needs associated with family separation or trauma.
-Under the new federal requirements, most are eligible for reentry support to help their well-being.
+Youth in correctional institutions who have also spent time in foster care may also have unmet health needs associated with family separation or trauma.
+Under the new federal requirements, most are eligible for reentry support.

-- What child welfare leaders and practitioners need to know and do now to improve reentry planning for young people.
+- what child welfare leaders and practitioners need to know and do now to improve reentry planning for young people; and

-The Center for Health Care Strategies, with support from the Casey Foundation, has produced several resources — listed below — to help individuals learn more about using Medicaid to support the health and well-being of young people in the justice system.
+The Center for Health Care Strategies, with support from the Casey Foundation, has produced several resources to help individuals learn more about using Medicaid to support the health and well-being of young people in the justice system:

 - A fact sheet, “Collaborating to Support Youth Returning from Incarceration,” highlights how federal Medicaid and CHIP policy changes affect youth returning from incarceration.
 It outlines key actions that child welfare leaders can take to address this population’s health needs and can be a resource for anyone who plans or provides reentry services for youth.